 - 1. Did the applicant provide a proposal narrative? - 2.
 Did the applicant provide a separate budget narrative that is 60 percent or more allowable? - 3.
 Is the applicant eligible to submit an application under this solicitation? - 4.
-Is the proposed project in scope (i.e., not listed under the "projects out of scope" in the solicitation)?
+Is the proposed project within scope of the solicitation?